-Over the last four years we have sought to increase our level of insurance cover over the City's assets as the insurers and reinsurers re-enter the Christchurch market.
-This extends to full cover including earthquake cover for 751 above- and below-ground buildings, valued at \$1,436 million, and cover for fire and other perils, excluding earthquake, over a further 307 above-ground buildings valued at \$495 million.
-The remaining 537 buildings totalling \$157 million, with individual values of less than \$2 million, remain self-insured.
+Over the last four years we have progressively increased our level of insurance cover over the City's assets as the insurers and reinsurers re-enter the Christchurch market.
+This extends to full cover including earthquake cover for 777 above- and below-ground buildings, valued at \$1,533 million, and cover for fire and other perils, excluding earthquake, over a further 359 above-ground buildings valued at \$373 million.
+The remaining 722 buildings totalling \$169 million, with individual values of less than \$2 million, remain self-insured.

-We have limited cover on below-ground water and waste water pipes and anticipate being able to increase this over the next few years.
+We have a limited amount of earthquake cover on the new below-ground water and waste water pipes and anticipate being able to increase this over the next few years.
 In the meantime we are relying on having sufficient borrowing capacity to fund 40 per cent of any damage incurred through a disaster, thereby entitling the Council to the remaining 60 per cent under the Government's Civil Defence and Emergency Management Plan.